FREQUENTLY ASKED QUESTIONS (FAQs)

 The Extended Opportunity Programs and Services Office is a state funded program which is designed to go above and beyond other services offered on campus.
 We assist students in completing a certificate, an Associate of Arts/Science degree and/or transferring to a four year university.

-To be eligible student parents must be enrolled in the EOPS Program, have at least one child under the age of 14, be a single parent, head of household, receive cash aid for self &/or children from CalWorks/TANF, be 18 years old or older, and be a full time student.
+To be eligible student parents must be enrolled in the EOPS Program, have at least one child, be a single parent, head of household, receive cash aid for self &/or children from CalWorks/TANF, be 18 years old or older, and be a full time student.

 No, you must be receiving money from CalWork/sTANF.